 Paying the IRS with a credit card can result in additional fees, but some savvy credit card holders are making back the cost in the form of rewards.

-However, this strategy only works if you pay the bill in full each month.
+But this strategy only works if you pay the bill in full each month.
 Also, it’s important to understand the rewards structure on your card and how it compares to the fees you may incur.
 Are you making a profit by using a credit card or are you losing money?

 How to pay the IRS with a credit card and get the lowest fee possible